barriehadfield/reactrb-showcase/README.md

 ### Step 3: Webpack for managing front-end assets

+---

+The order FE assets is loaded is important
+1. Webpack loads React, ReactDOM and other libraries
+2. Sproockets loads all other JS an CSS (none that were loaded by Webpack)

+Server side rendering
+Webpack-dev-server hotloadsassets into browser, so server side rendering will not work if enabled Switch off     # ::Rails.configuration.webpack.dev_server.enabled = false in application.rb

+---
 [We will use the Webpack Rails Gem](https://github.com/mipearson/webpack-rails)

 Run through the Installation instructions and you will end up with the following new files: